Programs of Study

 Instruction in the SMU Piano Preparatory Department is based on a unique, time-tested combination of group and private piano lessons.
 All students participate in weekly private lessons and group lessons as outlined below.
 The private piano lesson offers an intensive environment to develop technique, practice skills and musical interpretation.
 The group lesson, consisting of students grouped approximately by age and performance level, has two components: 1) monthly performances of solo repertoire in a master class setting; 2) exploration of concepts in music theory, functional keyboard skills and music history.

-Students in group 1 attend a weekly, 45-minute group lesson that meets Tuesdays from 5:30-6:15 pm and 6:30-7:15 pm respectively in the Band Hall.
+Students in group 1-3 attend a weekly, 45-minute group lesson.
+Those in group 1 meet Wednesdays from 5:30-6:15 pm in room 1060.
+Students in group 2 meet Tuesdays from 5:30-6:15 pm in the Band Hall.
+Students in group 3 meet Tuesdays from 6:30-7:15 pm in the Band Hall.
 Additionally, students take a weekly 45-minute private lesson.
 Students gain a thorough musical foundation using singing, movement activities and focused listening activities that enhance performance.
 Furthermore, this class provides children and opportunity to practice performing in a supportive environment.

 In the intermediate levels, students attend a monthly, 1 hour performance class and a weekly private lesson during the school year.
 The performance class meets Tuesdays from 6:00-7:00 or from 7:00-8:00 pm.
 This is a performance based class in which students perform from memory before their peers while being coached by Dr. Cathy Lysinger , the Artistic Director of the Piano Preparatory Department at SMU.
 The environment is positive and replicates a formal performance.